vedph/gve-doc/model/textual.md

 - move after: `A>[VALUE @GROUP [FEATURES]`
 - swap: `AxN<>AxN @GROUP [FEATURES]`
 - annotate: `A: @GROUP [FEATURES]`

+>Wrap values in `""` when they include whitespace.

 - features:
   - `*`global